We'll teach you to start commodity trading today…

 Before you begin trading, you must face the fact that it's a very risky endeavor.
 Here are some ways you can reduce your exposure.

 People trade commodities because of the leverage that can be used with them.
 But leverage is the main reason that most new commodity traders lose money.

 Traders should research historical price ranges of commodities as a guide to calculate worst-case scenarios.
 Entering positions in small sizes can enable traders to make margin calls if markets move against them.

 Sometimes the best-researched ideas simply don’t pan out the way we expect.
 Many novice traders hold on to losing positions and hope that they will return to profitability.
 This focus on increasing profits rather than limiting losses is a major mistake that traders at all levels must learn to avoid.

 One way to avoid this problem is to place disciplined stops on commodity trades.
 A stop is a level below which a trader exits a long position.
 Using hard stops on trades is a way to ensure that small losses don’t turn into big losses.

-Purchasing a basket of commodities helps protect traders from the volatility of any individual commodity.
+A basket of commodities helps protect traders from the volatility of any individual commodity.
 It also adds diversification to a stock and bond portfolio.

-Investing in a basket of commodities can accomplish three goals:
+Trading a basket of commodities can accomplish three goals: